The Past

 The Present and Future

-The church members are still actively fundraising to raise money to help pay for finishing the kitchen and to pave the parking lot.
-God has been with the church every step of the way, and he will continue on into the future.
-Donations can still be made to the church by contacting Bro.
+Currently, church members are engaged in ongoing fundraising efforts to support the completion of the kitchen and paving the parking lot.
+The church community has experienced divine guidance every step of the way, and anticipates continued blessings in the future.
+For those interested in contributing, donations can still be made by contacting Bro.
 Wade or Sis.
 Carol at 276-496-4170.

-The church members are still actively fundraising to raise money to help pay for finishing the kitchen and to pave the parking lot.
-God has been with the church every step of the way, and he will continue on into the future.
-Donations can still be made to the church by contacting Bro.
+Currently, church members are engaged in ongoing fundraising efforts to support the completion of the kitchen and paving the parking lot.
+The church community has experienced divine guidance every step of the way, and anticipates continued blessings in the future.
+For those interested in contributing, donations can still be made by contacting Bro.
 Wade or Sis.
 Carol at 276-496-4170.